Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/Time_NTP_ProcessStartInterlock.md

 !!!
 Note
-    The device looses the intenal system time after power loss.
+    The device looses the internal system time after power loss.
     After reboot the time is kept in memory, though.

 !!!
 Tip